yoshi-self/dotfiles/README.md

 # dotfiles
 This is my dotfiles uploaded for convinience
+Below are instructions for future me

-## Installing
+## Installation

 ### submodules
 After clone, at the root of this repo